marvinhoffman/REST-API-Udemy-Sample/README.md

 ## Implementation
-This project is implementd using Flask, and is a simple REST API for a store.
+This project is implementd using Flask, Flask-RESTful, Flask-JWT, and Flask-SQLAlchemy.
+This is a simple REST API for a store.